bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

    q(t+\epsilon) = q(t) + \epsilon \frac{\partial H}{\partial p}(p(t+\epsilon/2)) \tag{36} \\
    p(t+\epsilon) = p(t+\epsilon/2) - \epsilon/2 \frac{\partial H}{\partial q}(q(t+\epsilon)) \tag{37}

-where we iteratively apply these equations sequentially similar to modified Euler's method.
+where we iteratively apply these equations in sequence similar to modified Euler's method.
-The idea is that instead of taking a "full step" for :math:`p`, we take a "half step".
-This half step is used to update :math:`q`, which is then used to update :math:`p` using another "half step".
-The last subplot in Figure 4 shows Leapfrog, which empirically performs much better than the other methods.
+The idea is that instead of taking a "full step" for :math:`p`, we take a "half step" (Equation 35).
+This half step is used to update :math:`q` with a full step (Equation 36), which is then used to update :math:`p` using another "half step" (Equation 37).
+The last two subplots (bottom left and right) in Figure 4 show Leapfrog in action, which empirically performs much better than the other methods.

 Using the same logic as above, each transform individually is volume preserving, ensuring similar "nice" behaviour as modified Euler's method.